top of page

 The property that you are visiting is also a successful working ranch supporting cattle and sheep.
 For over 50 years this conservancy has produced high quality breeding stock for Kenya and the wider East African region, whilst protecting wildlife and habitat through a form of holistic management.
 There is also a small herd producing fresh milk in a calf-friendly dairy for commercial sale to local entrepreneurs in our area.
 The ranch prides itself of being an innovator and has pioneered holistic grazing and moveable bomas in this area, which allows for regenerative land use.
 Guests may visit the ranch HQ, the cattle and herdsmen and can see some of the farming activities taking place: milking, calving and cattle inspections.
 This is extremely popular for families and groups interested in seeing more of the working ranch and we are delighted to be able to share it with you.

 We welcome families and children here in the lodge.
-The design of our lodge, with two exclusive parts and dedicated rooms built for families means we can offer full privacy and flexibility to families creating quiet spaces for those who do not have children and freedom and informality for those who do.
+The design of our lodge, with two exclusive use parts and dedicated rooms built for families means we can offer full privacy and flexibility to families creating quiet spaces for those who do not have children and freedom and informality for those who do.

 Mealtimes are flexible in our lodge for children and specialised menu choices can be offered if your children are particular or indeed have any special dietary requirements.
 Please make sure any important notes are shared when you book and do also mention preferences when you receive your briefing so that we can do all we can to make the menus up for those needs.
 All our meat is pasture fed and locally sourced.
-We take the more expensive, but essential route sourcing our chicken, pork and beef from local producers who put welfare over profit.
+We take the more expensive, but essential route sourcing our chicken, pork and beef from local producers who put animal and landscape welfare over pure profit (just like us).
 Our sheep and lamb are reared here on the property and the milk is from our own cows at the little calf-friendly dairy.
 Should families want an early mealtime and early bed for their children, we can organise for a member of staff to sit by the room with a radio so that adults can have a meal whilst they sleep.

 Vehicles in both exclusive use parts of the camp are private and for families with children over 5 pax we allocate a private vehicle.